THE STORY OF CABEL T-B RECORDING

 recording "Cabel T-B Music album 1983-1987", but with a focus on "music"

-intended as something to enjoy while waiting on the release of the continuation
+It is also intended as something to enjoy while waiting on the release

-to the "Human Dinosaurs" series.
-As "Human Dinosaurs 2" continues
+of the continuation to the "Human Dinosaurs" series.
+As "Human Dinosaurs

-Cabel T-B's last series much later than expected, "Quadraphony" also becomes
+2" continues Cabel T-B's last series much later than expected, "Quadraphony"

 THE STORY OF CABEL T-B RECORDING